The 5 Things We Wish PTs, MDs, and Patients Knew About Pudendal Neuralgia and Pudendal Nerve Entrapment

 2. Pudendal Neuralgia DOES NOT MEAN Pudendal Nerve Entrapment

 They are not the same thing.
 MOST people do NOT have entrapment.
-The information on the internet is full of mistakes regarding this delineation; and there’s a big difference.
-Pudendal Neuralgia (PN) refers to pain along the distribution of the nerve – the pudendal nerve has 3 primary branches that go toward the anus, the perineum and the clitoris or penis.
+The information on the internet is full of mistakes regarding this delineation, and there’s a big difference.
+Pudendal Neuralgia (PN) refers to pain along the distribution of the nerve – the pudendal nerve has 3 primary branches that go toward the anus, the perineum, and the clitoris or penis.
 Pudendal neuralgia does not mean that the nerve is damaged or trapped.
 There are many reasons for this neuralgia – a local nerve irritation from inflammation, tight muscles/connective tissue, vascular compression, mechanical compression (i.e. sitting for too long in a position with too much pressure), etc. Neuralgias are not always present and the intensity may change for a person.

-Pudendal Nerve Entrapment (PNE) will also have symptoms of Pudendal Neuralgia, but in this case. the nerve is “trapped” and patients describe the pain as unrelenting and not necessarily modified with any changes in position, but maybe just worse with sitting.
+Pudendal Nerve Entrapment (PNE) will also have symptoms of Pudendal Neuralgia, but in this case the nerve is “trapped” and patients describe the pain as unrelenting and not necessarily modified with any changes in position, but maybe just worse with sitting.
 These patients have often tried numerous conservative treatments without any change in symptoms at all.
 Some specific cases are clear for PN Entrapment (PNE) and these patients can usually be identified early in the diagnostic process.
-This is specifically true for nerve symptoms associated with a surgery such as a hysterectomy or organ prolapse in which there can be a injury at the time of surgery with sutures, staples and mesh or changes after surgery with mesh erosion or adhesions associated with hemorrhages.
+This is specifically true for nerve symptoms associated with a surgery such as a hysterectomy or organ prolapse in which there can be an injury at the time of surgery with sutures, staples, and mesh or changes after surgery with mesh erosion or adhesions associated with hemorrhages.
 If someone wakes up from surgery with new-onset pudendal symptoms, this is a red flag.
 Other PNE causes: major injury with pelvic trauma; and sometimes it is a congenital anatomical issue in which the sacrotuberous and sacrospinous ligaments cross too tightly and “trap” the nerve.

 Even if a patient has a “positive MRI for nerve entrapment,” it does not necessarily mean this is actually the case or that they have to have surgery (see #3).
-The majority of patient’s can be managed with conservative measures and do not require surgery.
+The majority of patients can be managed with conservative measures and do not require surgery.
 There’s not a single diagnostic test that can accurately diagnose pudendal nerve entrapment.
 Here’s a good article on PN or PNE by our colleagues.

 3. MRI findings are not/should not be the determining factor in deciding on surgery.

 We do not have normative data on MRI’s for the pelvis or Pudendal Neuralgia.
 Many of us probably have scar tissue in our pelvis that does not cause symptoms.
 Without knowing what normal is, we cannot determine if someone needs surgery based solely on what is found on the MRI.
-We have often seen a MRI positive for scar tissue around the pudendal nerve on one side, but the patient’s symptoms were on the opposite side.
+We have often seen an MRI positive for scar tissue around the pudendal nerve on one side, but the patient’s symptoms were on the opposite side.
 We also see patients who have had 3 different MRIs from the “best” pudendal neuralgia MRI experts and received 3 different types of findings.
 MRIs CAN BE useful for ruling out other major issues such as a mass/tumor occupying space around the nerves.